Azure-Samples/functions-serverless-chat-app-tutorial/lab-instructions.md

         }
     }
     ```
     * Enter the Azure SignalR Service connection string into a setting named `AzureSignalRConnectionString`.
-Obtain the value from the **Keys** page in the Azure SignalR Service resource in the Azure portal.
+Obtain the value from the **Keys** page in the Azure SignalR Service resource in the Azure portal; either than primary or secondary connection string can be used.
     * Enter the Azure Cosmos DB connection string into a setting named `AzureWebJobsCosmosDBConnectionString`.
-Obtain the value from the **Keys** page in the Cosmos DB account in the Azure portal.
+Obtain the value from the **Keys** page in the Cosmos DB account in the Azure portal; either than primary or secondary connection string can be used.
     * The `WEBSITE_NODE_DEFAULT_VERSION` setting is not used locally, but is required when deployed to Azure.
     * The `Host` section configures the port and CORS settings for the local Functions host.